 Building a solid legal case takes great skill.
 You can’t simply assume that medical device manufacturers or insurance companies will fairly compensate you for your accident.
 You have to take strong legal action.
 If you don’t, you run the risk of being short-changed.
 That’s because insurance companies often only care about one thing: paying injury victims as little as possible.

 That’s not right.
 That’s why McGowan, Hood, Felder & Phillips, LLC work so hard for injury victims.
 Discover what we can do for you.

 Injured by a dangerous or defective medical device?
 Contact us in SC today

-McGowan, Hood & Felder, LLC represents victims and families in medical device liability claims.
+McGowan, Hood, Felder & Phillips, LLC represents victims and families in medical device liability claims.
 We realize it’s a big decision choosing a law firm to handle your legal needs.
 We realize you must have a lot of questions.
 That’s why we offer a free case evaluation to all potential clients.
 That way, you can decide if we’re the right law firm for you.
 803-327-7800 or fill out our contact form and schedule an appointment.
 We proudly serve clients throughout South Carolina and nationwide from offices in Anderson, Columbia, Rock Hill, Sumter, Georgetown, Greenville, and Charleston.